marinagallardo/landing-project/README.md

 # landing-project

-Tech used: Sass, Gulp, CSS, HTML and jQuery.
+Tech used: Sass, Gulp, NPM, CSS, HTML and jQuery.
 Plugin used: Owl Carousel for slider.